 Is the procedure for getting veneers painful?

 Most of the time, when putting in veneers patients use some anesthetic to numb the mouth so there should not be any pain associated with the procedure.
 Most patients who have less than 4 veneers put in report little to no pain during the operation.
-Once anesthetic is worn off patients may begin to feel some tender pains post procedure.
+Once the anesthetic is worn off patients may begin to feel some tender pains post-procedure.

 Do teeth veneers fall off?

 Veneers are put in by attaching to your natural teeth.
 If they are put in incorrectly they may fall off or slide in your mouth.
 Over time as veneers begin to age, they may slip off your tooth.
 If this happens save your veneers and bring them with you to your dentist.